 GRADE 5 TERM FOUR OVERVIEW

 In Reading, students will read the class novel Boy Overboard by Morris Gleitzman.
 Through this text, we will focus on identifying author’s voice and his use of show and don’t tell within a story to convey meaning and information.
 Students will also continue to develop their own reading strategies and apply them to their individual reading goals, reflecting weekly on their strategies and progress.

 In Writing, students will continue to use their own Writer’s Notebook to build their crafting skills.
 They will use mentor texts to study how authors structure their writing, including non-fiction and poetic texts.

 Opportunities to develop Speaking and Listening skills will be integrated throughout all our units of work.
 Skills that will be developed through Guided Reading Groups, small and large group discussions and writing about reading in their reading journal are:

 In Maths, the proficiencies of Understanding, Fluency, Problem Solving and Reasoning underpin all we do.
-The topics students will work on are Multiplication, Division, Angles and Fractions and Decimals.
+The topics students will work on are Place Value and the four operations.
 Students will participate in activities that will help them to build their knowledge of place value to assist them when using the 4 processes to solve problems.

 The Albert Park Way and Learning Dispositions